joelsmathewss/GetYourPrint/README.md

 Student Module
 Description: This module provides the interface for students to interact with the printing service.
 It focuses on submission, tracking, and personal history.

-Functionality: Students can securely log in, upload documents (e.g., PDF, DOCX, TXT), specify print parameters (number of copies, print type like color/B&W), and view the current status of all their submitted jobs, from "Queued" to "Completed."
+Functionality: Students can securely log in, upload documents, specify print parameters (number of copies, print type like color/B&W), and view the current status of all their submitted jobs, from "Queued" to "Completed."

 Staff Module
 Description: This module serves as the administrative dashboard for printing store personnel.
 It provides comprehensive control over the print queue and job management.